EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/networking.md

 5
 {: .fs-3 .d-inline-block .fw-100 .text-grey-dk-000}

-&nbsp; &nbsp; For Mac users open up the application named terminal (this can be found by searching 'terminal' in spotlight) and run the following:
+&nbsp; &nbsp; For Mac users open up the application named terminal (this can be found by searching 'terminal' in spotlight) {: .d-inline}
-{: .d-inline}

 Enter the following line into the terminal: